Welcome to our list of the best laptops not made in China.

 - Up to 10 hour battery life

-Although expensive, the CF-33 is well worth every penny if you need a daily driver that won’t quit on you anytime soon.
+Although expensive, many will find the CF-33 well worth every penny if you need a daily driver, especially if you need a new non Chinese daily driver that won’t quit on you anytime soon.

 - Comes with a 3-year manufacturer warranty

 Operating solely as VAIO and backed by the Japan Industrial Partners investment firm, the former Sony brand continues its tradition of manufacturing products in-house in Japan.

 Since being acquired by Japan Industrial Partners, the Japanese company has taken its sweet time reentering the market as one of the top non Chinese laptop brands.
 In fact, it only has two products as of yet: the VAIO SX12 and the VAIO SX14.

 The latter is what we’re going to focus on today.

 As one of the best laptops not made in China for you to buy, the VAIO SX14 combines an elegant and lightweight design with a gorgeous 14-inch 4K display to create a notebook that could very well make bring the brand back to mainstream relevance.

 Under its relatively slim and svelte hood, the SX14 packs an Intel Core i7-8565u, an 8GB DDR4 RAM (upgradable to 16GB), and a 256GB PCIe SSD (upgradable to 1TB PCIe SSD).
 It also uses UD carbon fiber material, as well as reinforced rib placements that help give it much more durability than its sleek and stylish frame suggests.